III.A.1 Composition

 III.B.1.a Regular Meetings

-2. Any bylaw may be temporarily suspended by an affirmative vote of two-thirds of those voting in a regular or special meeting of Faculty Council.
+2. Any bylaw may be temporarily suspended by an affirmative vote of two-thirds of those voting in a regular or special meeting of the Faculty Council.

-3. Members of the Faculty Council who travel in connection with Faculty Council service shall be provided mileage allowances at university rates.
+3.Members of Faculty Council committees who travel in connection with committee service shall be provided applicable travel expenses at university rates.

 III.B.1.b Annual Organizational Meeting